+Dear Parents/Guardians:

-Dear Parents/Guardians: (Date) Due to recent events which have occurred in schools throughout the country, our school district has renewed efforts and priority on helping to ensure a safe and secure school environment for out student and staff, and to implement measures to prevent school violence.
+Due to recent events which have occurred in schools throughout the country, our school district has placed renewed efforts and priority on helping to ensure a safe and secure school environment for out students and staff, and to implement measures to prevent school violence.

 We are asking your cooperation in helping us address the issue of violence in our schools.
 It is only through cooperation with the home that the schools can be successful in implementing appropriate standards of student behavior.

-Attached to this letter is a copy of our School District Policy addressing Threats of Violence in the Swe have also enclosed for your review a copy of a summary of the Code of Conduct for the Mainter of Order on School Property which provides a list of sample proscribed activities (which is not intended be exhaustive), as well as the range of disciplinary actions which may be taken.
-The complete Conduct shall be available upon request. e nance nded to Effective immediately, if your child threatens violence against others, whether staff and/or students makes threats involving the school or school buildings, he/she will face immediate disciplinary action well as possible referral to local law enforcement agencies.
-Additionally, the school district retains the right to seek restitution for any costs or damages incurre result of a student's actions and/or threats, such as the evacuation of the school building. d as a We are requesting that you discuss with your child the importance of his/her cooperation in reporting threats of violence against others, suicide threats, or threats involving the school building by calling school hotline or reporting the threat to faculty members or the building principal.
-Please discuss the attached Policy and Code of Conduct summary with your child, and sign and rebottom portion of this form to the classroom teachers within the next seven (7) days. turn the Sincerely, (Principal) Please detach and have your child return to his/her classroom teacher.
-My child,, and I have read, discussed and understand the Policy addressing Threats of Violence in the School and the Code of Conduct summary.
-Signature of Parent(s)/Guardian(s)Date 06/2022
+Attached to this letter is a copy of our School District Policy addressing Threats of Violence in the School.
+We have also enclosed for your review a copy of a summary of the Code of Conduct for the Maintenance of Order on School Property which provides a list of sample proscribed activities (which is not intended to be exhaustive), as well as the range of disciplinary actions which may be taken.
+The complete Code of Conduct shall be available upon request.

+Effective immediately, if your child threatens violence against others, whether staff and/or students, or makes threats involving the school or school buildings, he/she will face immediate disciplinary action as well as possible referral to local law enforcement agencies.

+Additionally, the school district retains the right to seek restitution for any costs or damages incurred as a result of a student's actions and/or threats, such as the evacuation of the school building.

+We are requesting that you discuss with your child the importance of his/her cooperation in reporting threats of violence against others, suicide threats, or threats involving the school building by calling the school hotline or reporting the threat to faculty members or the building principal.

+Please discuss the attached Policy and Code of Conduct summary with your child, and sign and return the bottom portion of this form to the classroom teachers within the next seven (7) days.

+Sincerely,

+(Principal)

+Please detach and have your child return to his/her classroom teacher.

+, and I have read, discussed and understand the Policy My child, addressing Threats of Violence in the School and the Code of Conduct summary.

+Signature of Parent(s)/Guardian(s)Date